LeeAnnEditor/o365hq/services/Device as a Service.md

 ### Deployment & Installation Service

-You might add another migration or implementation services; also, we highy recommend checking out our [Deployment of devices with Windows AutoPilot service](https://o365hq.com/services/deployment-of-devices-with-windows-autopilot)
+You might add another migration or implementation services; also, we highly recommend checking out our [Deployment of devices with Windows AutoPilot service](https://o365hq.com/services/deployment-of-devices-with-windows-autopilot)

 ### Support Services -- Service Desk